Off-World-Live-Collaborative/VTuberStudio/README.md

  - Media Input: Screen Capture, Spout Input, NDI Input
  - LiveLink and VMC support
  - Face tracking and pose tracking via VMC for sending ARKit data to MetaHumans
- - Twitch Integration for listening and sending chat messages to your stream
+ - Twitch Integration for sending and receiving chat messages, as well as event subscription
  - Actor Blueprint to select desired capture systems, their respective render targets, and display materials
  - Example assets such as avatars (VRM & Metahuman), environment meshes, materials, Animation Retargetters, and MoCap blueprints